 Deleting & Editing Collections

 Careful when deleting a Collection!
 We’ll give you a big ol’ warning modal box, but if you proceed, that permanently destroys the Collection and we cannot restore it.
-(You could make it again from scratch though.)

-Removing a Pen from a Collection
+Removing from a Collection

 What is the difference between Collections and Tags?